vlatrof/android-basics-demo/README.md

-# Android application demonstrating basic functional
+# An application that demonstrates the basic Android functionality